- Academic Session 2020-21

 If you have any questions regarding Covid-19 and its impact on your immigration status please get in touch with the International Student Advisers by email: firstname.lastname@example.org.

-6. Can I work full time on my Tier 4 visa now that face-to-face teaching and attendance on campus have been suspended?
+5. Can I work full time on my Tier 4 visa now that face-to-face teaching and attendance on campus have been suspended, or if I am studying through blended learning?

 Undergraduate students should refer to the academic calendar for information on when Spring term is scheduled to end for your programme of study.

-Postgraduate students are not allowed to work full-time during the summer.
-You will still be working on a dissertation or project, so the summer months are not classed as a vacation period for postgraduates.
+Postgraduate students are not allowed to work full-time whilst working on a dissertation or project.
 This is because although you may not be attending classes, in theory you are still studying, and your course is of 12 months duration.

 Postgraduate Research students cannot work more than 20 hours per week.
 The only exceptions to this are during the scheduled University closure in Winter and during any period that you have requested authorised leave.
 Please ensure that your leave request has been authorised by your School before undertaking any additional working hours.